 DSS is based on The Nature Conservancy's Federal Negotiated Rate (FNR) as proposed and approved by the US Dept. of Interior on an annual basis.
 In this proposal we are requesting reimbursement of 7.5% of eligible base costs as determined by our annual FNR and based on suggestions from the Council in prior years' hearings.
 The FNR is not applied to capital equipment over \$50,000 or land acquisition.
-The amount requested for reimbursement represents less than one-third of the total reimbursable costs allowed under the FNR.
+The amount requested for reimbursement represents 38% of the total reimbursable costs allowed under the FNR.
 Examples of expenses included in the FNR include services from in-house legal counsel; finance; human resources; and information technology support, all of which contribute directly to the implementation of the project.
-If we were to include as leverage the additional project implementation expenses over and above the 7.5%, our \$350,000 of leverage in this proposal would increase by \$450,693, resulting in an increased leverage amount totaling 8.9% of the proposed budget total.
+We have included as leverage the \$366,521 of additional project implementation expenses over and above the 7.5% resulting in total leverage of 7.3% of the proposed budget total.